Life Insurance with Dubin-johnson Syndrome.

 That said however…

-What can cause a life insurance company to “worry” is the fact that an individual who does suffer from Dubin-Johnson Syndrome can sometimes develop jaundice which is a condition in which the skin, whites of the eyes and mucous membranes turn yellow due to high levels of bilirubin within the blood.
+What can cause a life insurance company to “worry” is the fact that an individual who does suffer from Dubin-Johnson Syndrome can sometimes develop jaundice, which is a condition in which the skin, whites of the eyes and mucous membranes turn yellow due to high levels of bilirubin within the blood.

-The main reason why this is going to make a life insurance company a “bit” nervous is because aside from Dubin-Johnson Syndrome, many of the other reasons why an individual might develop jaundice can be quite serious.
+The main reason why this is going to make a life insurance company a “bit” nervous is that aside from Dubin-Johnson Syndrome, many of the other reasons why an individual might develop jaundice can be quite serious.
 Reasons such as:

 - Gallstone attack,

 Even though a life insurance company may not care about the fact that you have been diagnosed with Dubin-Johnson Syndrome, they’re still likely to ask you a few questions about it just to make sure that you’re not also suffering from some other “kind” of pre-existing medical condition which could also be causing your jaundice as well.

 Dubin-Johnson Syndrome is a rare, autosomal recessive disease that causing one’s body to accumulate an increased amount of conjugated bilirubin in the serum.
 A tale-tell sign that one may suffer from this syndrome will be that over time their liver will actually turn black due to the deposition of black pigment within the actual cells making up the liver.